-If it’s your first time bikepacking or you’re looking to spruce up your gear closet, you’ve come to the right place.
-This bikepacking gear list (tailored toward women) covers all the basic essentials – plus a few comforts – you’ll need to stay dry and comfortable out on the trail or whatever backroads you may be following.
-Like all gear lists, you can customize this one to your unique needs, adventure-style, or duration of your trip.
+Not sure what to pack for your multi-day bikepacking adventure?
+You’ve come to the right place!
+Whether it’s your first time bikepacking or you’re looking to spruce up your gear closet, this bikepacking gear list covers all the basic essentials – plus a few comforts – you need to stay dry, comfortable, and safe while on your adventure.

 Having the right camping gear can make or break a bikepacking trip.
-Here are the essentials to take with you on every trip.
+You want gear that is lightweight, yet durable and won’t fail you mid-way through a trip.

 It also has a nifty PillowLock (made with magnets, I think?) so you don’t have to constantly keep your Aeros Pillow from sliding off.